 Having the resources, working knowledge, and skills to treat severe hypoglycemia can be lifesaving – and it’s important to everyone’s quality of life.
 Make 2020 a “Year of Confidence” to treat severe hypoglycemia!

-Take Action: Make 2020 the Year Confidence!
+Take Action: Make This Your Year of Confidence!

 - Discuss your experiences with hypoglycemia at every healthcare visit, especially when diabetes medications are added or changed.